HDMI vs DP vs DVI: A Gamer's Guide to Finding the Best Interface

 DisplayPort (DP)

 Like HDMI, DisplayPort (shortened to DP) is capable of carrying both audio and video.
 This format is intended for computer connection and so is not seen on TVs.
 If you have a dedicated gaming monitor connected to your PC, you are almost certainly using one of these cables.
 If not, you should be.
-DP can carry the same 3,820 x 2,160-pixel resolution as HDMI 1.4 but at a far more appealing 60fps.
-Plus, there’s one more advantage.
+Older versions of DP can carry the same 3,820 x 2,160-pixel as HDMI 1.4 at a far more appealing 60FPS.
+Newer standards deliver higher resolutions and frame rates, even across multiple monitors!

 dual screens monitor setup